 A Complete Guide to Recording, Sharing and Managing Videos with Microsoft Stream

-The way businesses communicate internally has changed drastically over the course of the last few decades.
+The way businesses communicate internally has changed drastically over the last few decades.
 The Enterprise video market's current size exceeds $16 billion and it is expected to reach $40 billion by 2022.
 These numbers show that communication through videos is becoming increasingly popular in business contexts and that their significance for the success of a business is going to continue rising in the foreseeable future.

 What is Microsoft Stream?